ArunavaChatterjee1997/Project1/cla/cla.md

-   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to itsme-Subid for inclusion in, or documentation of, any of the products owned or managed by itsme-Subid (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to itsme-Subid or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, itsme-Subid for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to itsme-Arc for inclusion in, or documentation of, any of the products owned or managed by itsme-Arc (the "Work").
+For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to itsme-Arc or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, itsme-Arc for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 2. Grant of Copyright License.
-Subject to the terms and conditions of this Agreement, You hereby grant to itsme-Subid and to recipients of software distributed by itsme-Subid a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
+Subject to the terms and conditions of this Agreement, You hereby grant to itsme-Arc and to recipients of software distributed by itsme-Arc a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.

 3. Grant of Patent License.
-Subject to the terms and conditions of this Agreement, You hereby grant to itsme-Subid and to recipients of software distributed by itsme-Subid a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable
+Subject to the terms and conditions of this Agreement, You hereby grant to itsme-Arc and to recipients of software distributed by itsme-Arc a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable